bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-10b">2.10b Secret Casting</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-JavaScript does some things behind the scenes that programmers from stricter languages may not always appreciate.
+<p>JavaScript does some things behind the scenes that programmers from stricter languages
+may not always appreciate.
 It is, for example, notoriously loose with data types and will convert variables of different types into matching types to suit the situation (the process of converting a data type is also known as casting it).
-Let's play with some numbers as an example.
+Let's play with some numbers as an example.</p>

 <pre>
 1 == 1;